-I think of the end (what will be on my gravestone) and I allow that to influence my actions; I also look at my wife and daughter and having them be proud of me and my decisions, motivates me.
-Of course a sense of what God will have me accomplish is also a significant motivator and that is made clear to me in many ways including through my intellect, intuition, suggestions others provide, etc
+I think of the end (what will be on my gravestone) and I allow that to influence my actions; I also look at my wife and daughter and have them be proud of me and my decisions, motivates me.
+Of course, a sense of what God will have me accomplish is also a significant motivator and that is made clear to me in many ways including through my intellect, intuition, suggestions others provide, etc

 How did you get to where you are now and what more should we expect?

-Where I am now is a product of a number of things: hard work, a loving family, good friends, good mentors and God's grace.
+Where I am now is a product of a number of things: hard work, a loving family, good friends, good mentors, and God's grace.
 I cannot take any of those for granted.